-For decades, EU fisheries subsidies have fueled the growth of the EU fleet to a level estimated to be two to three times higher than what the ocean can sustainably provide and then artificially maintained the overcapacity of the fleet, driving the overfishing of our seas.
-Yet the vast majority of Europe’s fishing fleets is unprofitable and would not be able to operate without subsidies from the EU Member States.
+Ahead of the 2014 reform, EU fisheries subsidies fueled the growth of the EU fleet to a level estimated to be two to three times higher than what the ocean can sustainably provide.
+The subsidies artificially maintained the overcapacity of the fleet, driving the continued overfishing of our seas.
+Despite this, the vast majority of Europe’s fishing fleets remained unprofitable and would not have been able to operate without subsidies from the EU Member States.
 In 2014, the EU founding bodies (The European Parliament, The European Commission and The Council of the European Union) voted to significantly change their subsidy regime and put an end to this toxic dependency.

-According to the World Bank and the FAO (“The Sunken Billion", 2008), marine fishing loses US$50,000 million each year around the world, a figure that could turn into benefits if correct management measures were applied.
-Along the same lines, the recent study Exploitation and status of European stocks conducted by Dr. Rainer Froese (“Rebuilding ﬁsh stocks no later than 2015: will Europe meet the deadline?”, 2010) shows that catches could increase by up to 57% (or 5 million tonnes) within 7-10 years, if fish were managed sustainably and based on science.
+According to the World Bank and the FAO (The Sunken Billions revisited, 2017), global marine fishing loses account for US$83billion each year, but this figure could be reversed if correct management measures were applied.
+Along the same lines, the recent study Exploitation and status of European stocks conducted by Dr. Rainer Froese on behalf of Oceana, shows that catches could increase by up to 57% (or 5 million tonnes) within 7-10 years, if fish were managed sustainably and based on science.